Skip to main content

 'serialization' => 'php',

-If you do want to enable JSON serialization, first verify that your application does not store any PHP objects in the session.
+To enable JSON serialization, first verify that no PHP objects are stored in the session.

 Container